FHA Mortgage Guidelines

 Table of contents "Click Here"

-FHA Loans After Bankruptcy And Foreclosure
+FHA Mortgage Guidelines on Waiting Period After Bankruptcy And Foreclosure

 FHA Loans With Collection Accounts

-HUD Mortgage Guidelines On Medical Collections
+FHA Mortgage Guidelines On FHA Loans With Medical Collections

-Outstanding Collections Affects Debt To Income Ratio
+Outstanding Collections Affect Debt-To-Income Ratio

-The hypothetical 5% will count towards calculating the borrower’s debt to income ratios.
+The hypothetical 5% will count towards calculating the borrower’s debt-to-income ratios.
 This holds true even though you do not pay anything.
-This can become a problem if your unpaid collection balance is of a larger amount.
+This can become a problem if your unpaid collection balance is larger.
 For example, if you have a $20,000 unpaid total collection balance, 5% of the $20,000, or $1,000, will be counted as a monthly debt obligation.
-This hypothetical debt will be used to calculate your debt to income ratio.
-This can be a deal killer if you already have higher debt-to-income ratios.

 Written Payment Agreement With Creditors on Collections

-HUD does allow for you to enter into a written payment agreement with the creditor.
-The figure you and the creditor mutually agree, that figure will be used by the mortgage underwriter as your monthly debt.
 For example, on the $20,000 unpaid credit balance, if you and the creditor agreed on a monthly payment of $200.00 per month, then the $200.00 per month will be used as the monthly debt payment on that collection account versus the 5% of the $20,000 which is $1,000.00.
 There is no payment seasoning requirement with this rule.

-FHA Loans With High Debt To Income Ratio
+FHA Loans With High Debt-To-Income Ratio

 Gift funds And Sellers Concessions For Down Payment and Closing Costs

-HUD allows the home buyer to get 100% gift funds to be used for the down payment and/or closing costs.
+HUD allows the home buyer to get 100% gift funds for the down payment or closing costs.
 Gift funds need to come from a relative of the home buyer.
-A gift letter needs to be signed by the donor stating that the funds are only a gift and are not a loan and do not have to be paid back to the donor.
+A gift letter needs to be signed by the donor stating that the funds are only a gift, not a loan, and do not have to be paid back to the donor.
 HUD allows up to 6% seller concessions towards home buyer closing costs.
-However, the closing costs cannot be wasted so make sure you do not get excess sellers concessions where you cannot apply it to your closing cost.
-In the event, that there is an overage in seller concessions, it needs to go back to the home seller.

 Benefits of FHA Loans

 FHA Loans are residential mortgage loans that are originated, processed, underwritten, and funded by banks and private mortgage companies that are FHA approved.
 The Federal Housing Administration, FHA, is a subsidiary of the United States Department of Housing and Urban Development, known by HUD by many.
-The Federal Housing Administration does not originate nor fund mortgage loans.
-In this article, we will discuss and cover What Is FHA Loan And Its Benefits And Mortgage Guidelines.

-The function of the Federal Housing Administration is to insure owner-occupant residential loans, FHA Loans, to HUD-approved lenders such as banks and mortgage companies against borrowers’ default.
-In order for the Federal Housing Administration to insure FHA Loans to HUD-approved lenders, lenders need to follow HUD mortgage lending guidelines.
-In the event, that the mortgage lender made a mistake and did not follow HUD lending guidelines on a particular FHA loan and that loan went into default, the Federal Housing Administration will not insure the HUD-approved lender against that borrower’s default.
-That is why mortgage lenders are extremely anal when it comes to underwriting FHA loans and required complete documentation.
+Suppose the mortgage lender made a mistake and did not follow HUD lending guidelines on a particular FHA loan, and that loan defaulted.
+In that case, the Federal Housing Administration will not insure the HUD-approved lender against that borrower’s default.
+That is why mortgage lenders are extremely anal regarding underwriting FHA loans and require complete documentation.

-• Without compensating factors, borrowers with credit scores under 620, the maximum debt to income ratio may get a cap at 43% to get an approve/eligible per automated underwriting system approval (AUS)
+Lower credit score borrowers can get an approve/eligible per AUS with 46.9% front-end and 56.9% back-end with compensating factors.
+Without compensating factors, borrowers with credit scores under 620, the maximum debt-to-income ratio, may get a cap at 43% to get an approve/eligible per automated underwriting system approval (AUS).

 These debt-to-income ratios are the requirements to get an approve/eligible per DU FINDINGS or LP FINDINGS per Automated Underwriting System.

-• For borrowers with credit scores under 580, a 10% down payment is required
+Down payment requirements on FHA Loan Programs.
+3.5% down payment with at least a 580 credit score.For borrowers with credit scores under 580, a 10% down payment is required.

 Can I Qualify For An FHA Loan With Unpaid Collections and Charged-Off Accounts?